ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Conditional Endorsement Series Triple {#sec-comid-triple-cond-series}

-A Conditional Endorsement Series triple uses a stateful environment, (i.e., `stateful-environment-record`), that identifies a Target Environment based on an `environment-map` plus the `measurement-map` measurements that have matching Evidence.
+A Conditional Endorsement Series triple uses a stateful environment, (i.e., `stateful-environment-record`), that identifies a Target Environment based on an `environment-map` plus the `claims-map` measurements that have matching Evidence.

 The stateful Target Environment is a triple subject that MUST be satisfied before the series triple object is